mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-charts.md

 - a `go.Figure()` object is returned by the function
 - the function must be decorated with the `@capture("graph")` decorator
 - the function accepts a `data_frame` argument (of type `pandas.DataFrame`)
-- the visualization is derived from and requires only one `pandas.DataFrame` (e.g. any further dataframes added through other arguments will not react to dashboard components such as `Filter`)
+- the visualization is derived from and requires only one `pandas.DataFrame` (for example, any further dataframes added through other arguments will not react to dashboard components such as `Filter`)

 The below minimal example can be used as a base to build more sophisticated charts.